Education

 • Lower secondary education: grades (6-8) students age 11-13

 In Bangladesh, secondary schooling is required for all pupils between the ages of 6 and 16.
-The secondary enrollment rate is not yet widespread, though.
-The net enrolment rates for lower secondary schooling were 95.5% and upper secondary schooling were 69.5% respectively in 2020.
+The secondary enrollment rate has yet to be widespread, though.
+The net enrolment rates for lower secondary schooling were 95.5%, and upper secondary schooling was 69.5%, respectively 2020.

 Other nations may have slightly different secondary school entry requirements.
-For instance, in the United States, secondary school enrollment age ranges from approximately 14 to 18 years old, however this might vary by state.
+For instance, in the United States, secondary school enrollment ranges from approximately 14 to 18 years old.
+However, this might vary by state.
 The secondary schooling age range in the United Kingdom is 11 to 16 years old.

 It’s vital to remember that the secondary school age is only a general recommendation.
 Depending on their unique circumstances, some kids may begin or graduate secondary school earlier or later than their contemporaries.